Got gardening questions? We've got answers!

 Our programs are designed to help gardeners in Lane County on topics of interest to area gardeners--such as composting and pruning.
 We have answers to gardening questions and developed seasonal to-do lists called Garden Tips.
 We also have Garden Calendars, a list of activities organized by month.
 Our website includes links to other garden-related websites.
 For more information check out a practical guide to growing in Oregon, our eNews newsletter, or the Gardening Encyclopedia.

-The pruning class schedule for 2015 classes will be available soon.
+The pruning class schedule for 2015 classes is now available.
 Pre-registration is requested for all sessions by calling 541-344-5859.
 The schedule of classes shows dates, times, locations and pruning topics.
 Classes are held rain or shine.
-Suggested donation is $15 per person unless otherwise noted.
+Suggested donation is $10 per person unless otherwise noted.
+General Pruning handout available.

-2014 Free Compost demonstrations are sponsored by the City of Eugene and OSU Extension Service in Lane County.
-Note: Saturday, May 24 Compost Demo at the Transition Garden has been cancelled.
+Schedule available for 2015 Free Compost demonstrations sponsored by the City of Eugene and OSU Extension Service in Lane County.

-Class schedule for the 2014 Sustainable Landscape Certification training is available.
+Class schedule for the 2015 Sustainable Landscape Certification training is available.
 The two-day trainings are held 8:30 a.m.- 5 p.m.
 Classes will be held at 996 Jefferson St, Eugene.
 (Enter on 10th at the ramp.
 Street parking only.)
+April 8-9, 2015 is the first class.

 Help us "Grow into the Future" by sending a donation.
 Please make checks payable to Agricultural Research Foundation (ARF) and mail to OSU Extension Service, 996 Jefferson Street, Eugene, OR 97402-5225.